Sponsored by Kentucky American Water:

 Avoid using bottled water

-The process of bottling commercial water into water bottles actually uses more water than just filling up your own bottle at the tap.
-So keep a bottle of cold tap water in the refrigerator.
-You’ll avoid the cost and environmental impact of bottled water, and you’ll have cold water available in the summer without running the faucet.
+The process of putting water into commercial water bottles actually uses more water than just filling up your own reusable water at the tap.
+So keep a reusable bottle of cold tap water in the refrigerator.
+You’ll avoid the cost and environmental impact of commercially bottled water, and you’ll have cold water available in the summer without running the faucet.

 Turn off the water when you’re not using it